FiberedSkies/FiberedSkies/README.md

 ### Hey I'm Estelle!

-I'm the mildly crazy and extremely nerdy head of research at [Primitive](https://github.com/primitivefinance).
+I'm the mildly crazy and extremely nerdy transgender head of research at [Primitive](https://github.com/primitivefinance).
 My research interests include computational approaches the gravitational physics and stellar structures and evolution.
 Recently have taken the dive into AMM and financial derivative research.

 - 🔭 Currently building a generalized CFMM simulation package with [@experiencedft](https://github.com/experiencedft).
 Intention is to structure a large variety of sim needs at Primitive around this including our Theta Vault simulations.
 - 🌱 I’m currently learning about MEV